lino-framework/book/docs/specs/tickets.rst

 A `ticket <Tickets>`_ is a question, issue or problem reported by a human who asks us for help.
 It is the smallest unit for organizing our work.

+This plugins also installs :doc:`comments`.
 Users can comment on a ticket.
-A ticket can get assigned to a user who "takes" the ticket and becomes "responsible" for working on it.
-It can be reassigned to another user.

 Tickets are grouped into sites_.
 Users must be **subscribed** to a *site* in order to report tickets on a site.
 All the subscribers of a site will get notified about new tickets, changes and new comments to a ticket.
 The site* of a *ticket* indicates who is going to watch changes on that ticket.

-In :ref:`noi` we use the tickets plugin in combination with :mod:`lino_xl.lib.working`.

-This plugins also installs :doc:`comments`.

-When :mod:`lino_xl.lib.working` is installed, the *site* of a *ticket* indicates "who is going to pay" for it.
-Lino Noi does not issue invoices, so it uses this information only for reporting about it and helping with the decision about whether and how work time is being invoiced to the customer.

-A ticket has a **life cycle**.

 Tickets
 =======

-A **ticket** is a concrete question or problem formulated by a user.
-The user may be a system user or an end user represented by a system user.
+A **ticket** is a concrete question or problem formulated by a human who asks our team to work on it and find an answer or solution.

+The **author** of a ticket is the user who created it.
+The author can optionally specify an **end user**, which means that they created the ticket in behalf* of that external person.

+A ticket can be **assigned** to a given user who is "responsible" for working on it.
+It can be reassigned to another user.
+Users can "take" an unassigned ticket.

 .. class:: Ticket